 Organize your home in a way that makes sense

 When you first bring your newborn home, you’re probably not going to be using that nursery much.
 Create caddies with everything you need for the baby, and keep one in your living room.
 This is especially true if you’ve got multiple floors because when you first give birth, you’re supposed to use stairs as little as possible.
 You’ll also need to create space in the kitchen for your baby items and figure out where you’re going to put things like the baby swing and the bassinet.
 You might reorganize as you go along and learn more about how you function with your little one.

 Ask for help

 This goes for so many things.
 If you’re having trouble breastfeeding, there are specialists to help you.
 Post-partum depression is also real and serious, and there is help out there for you if you need it.
 Remember: feeling tired and frustrated is normal – feeling miserable and like there’s no joy in your life is not.
 But there are also the basics.
-Let someone change a diaper or do laundry or make dinner.
-Rely on your support network if you can and be vocal about how people can help you.
+Let someone change a diaper, do laundry, or make dinner.
+Rely on your support network if you can, and be vocal about how people can help you.